CoraliePicoche/Seasonality/script/README.md

 * `main_without_forced_competition.m`: A script corresponding to the 'Species sorting' (or `SV_main` in our folder), removing the effect of environmental forcing on the interaction coefficients (ie., removing the embedded storage effect).
 Different parameterisations of the community matrix A have been tried: same values for all coefficients, rows weighted by the mean growth rate of the corresponding species, or diagonal coefficients larger than the ones out of the diagonal.
 * `main_without_forced_competition_Ashby.m` : Same as above, but the coefficients of A are computed according to Ashby et al. 2017 formulation.
 * `SV16_Ashbyformulation.m`: Same as `SV16_main.m`, but the coefficients of A are computed according to Ashby et al. 2017 formulation.

+#13th April 2018 (CP)
+* `analysis_growth_rates.m` : A script which compute the maximum, standard deviation and mean values of species-specific growth rates in different environmental conditions.
+It plots these values and output the text file `growth_rate_analysis`
+* `community_wide_indices.m` : A function which computes the annual synchrony indices developped by Loreau & Mazancourt (2008) and Gross et al. (2013).
+It outputs a table (row1=Loreau, row2=Gross, each column corresponds to a year).
+It is used in `synchronys_comparison`
+* `synchonys_comparison.m` : A script which computes community-level synchrony indices for the regular SV model, with and without randomized temperatures.
+* `species_specific_synchrony.m` : A function which computes the moving-average synchrony indices for each species, given a matrix of abundances. (corresponding to first part of Fig. 2 in SV16)
+* `species_mean_value.m` : A function which computes the mean biomass of each species at the end of a simulation, given a matrix of abundances and a total number of years over which computing the mean value. (corresponding to second part of Fig. 2 in SV16)
+* `convergence_function.m` : A function which computes the variation on total number of extant species and the coefficient of variation of total biomass to be able to check for simulation convergence, given a matrix of abundances.
+* `diagnostics_simulation.m` : A script which plots a series of diagnostics, given a simulation file.